NOTE: This article has been updated on the 19th of May 2019 to include the results of the 2018/19 season.

 Here is the current table of teams that have won or been runners-up in the top division in Scotland:

 Note: includes shared title between Dumbarton & Rangers

 Without the Old Firm, and the actual order of the all-time winners table changes only slightly at the top.
-Hearts would still be the most successful non-OF side in the country (a seldom highlighted fact, even in their current turmoil), with Aberdeen and Hibs swapping places.
+Hearts would still be the most successful non-OF side in the country (a seldom highlighted fact), with Aberdeen and Hibs swapping places.
 Motherwell would win a total of 13 titles, which is 12 more than they’ve actually won.
 Kilmarnock would have won 6 more titles; Dundee United would go up to 6 titles from 1, but would also come 2nd in the league 13 further times, which they have never achieved with the Old Firm in the mix.
 Morton would have won the league 5 times, Airdrie 4 times and Partick Thistle 3 times, something which they have not once managed.
 Falkirk, St. Mirren, Clyde, Dunfermline, St. Bernard’s, Livingston and Raith Rovers would all have titles to their name that they don’t at the moment.
 Perhaps the biggest takeaway is that 8 teams would have won 5 or more titles, what could be considered a reasonable benchmark of historical success, whereas only Celtic and Rangers have managed this feat for now.

 Here’s the table of winners and runners-up as it would be without the Old-Firm:

 |Queen of the South||0||1|

 Note: includes shared titles between Hearts/St. Bernard’s, Hearts/St. Mirren, Clyde/Partick Thistle, Kilmarnock/Morton & Dundee/Hearts and shared runners-up positions between Dundee/Hearts, Hibs/Partick Thistle, Hearts/Hibs

 Other interesting feats that would be accomplished include: